 Uterine fibroids are a fertility health issue we receive calls and emails about every day.
 While many women with fibroids don’t experience pain or problems getting pregnant, equally as many experience pain, increased menstrual bleeding, abdominal swelling, bladder or bowel problems, and fertility or pregnancy issues, causing them great concern whether they want to conceive or not in the future.

 Fibroids are extremely common.
 Up to 80% of women will have fibroids by age 50.
 African American women are at the highest risk.
 The incidence of fibroids is 2-3 times greater in African American women than in Caucasian women.
 Researchers are not entirely sure why this happens, but it’s thought to be related to genetics, difference in hormone levels, body fat or even Vitamin D levels.

 Health care costs and lost productivity from fibroids exceeds $34 billion a year in the US!
 170,000-300,000 hysterectomies are performed every year to rid women of uterine fibroids.
 Yet, most of these surgeries are not necessary.
 Having fibroids does not necessarily mean you will need a hysterectomy.
 There are many effective natural options, as well as fertility-sparing medical approaches to consider.

 Natural therapies to the rescue.
-Uterine fibroids can often be managed naturally through; nutritional approaches that balance the hormones, fertility cleansing, and self-fertility massage.
-Supplements like systemic enzymes, DIM, and hormone balancing herbal blends also show good result for fibroid reduction.
+Uterine fibroids can often be managed naturally through nutritional approaches that balance the hormones, fertility cleansing, and self-fertility massage.
+Supplements like systemic enzymes, DIM, and hormone balancing herbal blends also show good results for fibroid reduction.

 Today, the latest research shows vitamin D may also play a role in natural fibroid therapies and whether you get fibroids at all.